jasonbot/weblog/content/weblog/llms.md

   - Are you able to look to your friends and peers and tell them that anything they produce in written form belongs as a contribution to the public good without compensation?
     - Doubly so: that private companies can use their work for a private good without compensation?
 - Do LLMs make coding _better_, or just _different_?
-  - Are you actually more productive using an LLM agent to code, or it it just novel?
+  - Are you actually more productive using an LLM agent to code, or is it just novel?
   - Are you aware of what you are giving up in terms of control and understanding when yielding control to an LLM?
   - Are you willing to give up that understanding and control long-term?
   - Are you willing to take personal responsibility for code you did not personally write?